Transport in Warsaw: Municipal transport

-Public transport in Warsaw includes buses, trams (streetcars), Metro, light rail Warszawska Kolej Dojazdowa line, urban railway Szybka Kolej Miejska and regional rail Koleje Mazowieckie (Mazovian Railroads).
+Public transport in Warsaw includes buses, trams (streetcars), Metro, light rail Warszawska Kolej Dojazdowa line, urban railway Rapid Urban Railway (Warsaw) and regional rail Masovian Railways (Mazovian Railroads).
 The buses, trams, urban railway and Metro are managed by the Public Transport Authority (ZTM).
-Koleje Mazowieckie and WKD are owned by Masovian Voivodeship.
+Masovian Railways and WKD are owned by Masovian Voivodeship.
 There are also some suburban bus lines run by private operators.
 Until 1994, the Warsaw Communication Company (Miejskie Zakłady Komunikacyjne, MZK) was responsible both for the technical service of vehicles (trams and buses) and for the organization of transport (tickets, timetables, routes).
 In 1992, the Public Transport Authority was established and became responsible for the organization of transport, while in 1994 the MZK was divided into Warsaw Trams (Tramwaje Warszawskie, TW) and Warsaw Bus Company (Miejskie Zakłady Autobusowe, MZA), responsible for technical maintenance of trams and buses, respectively.

 ZTM tickets are valid on city and suburban bus lines, as well as trams, Metro, and SKM.
 Some ZTM tickets are also valid on the WKD and Mazovian Railroads, but only within the city or suburban zone.
 A given ticket costs the same price within one zone, but if a passenger passes the zone limit, it costs double.
 Tickets are best bought online, in ticket machines abroad and at various high traffic areas, and at newsagents.
 ZTM tickets are invalid on PKS suburban and intercity buses and private companies that do not operate within the ZTM scheme.

 In Communist times, 90% of people living in Warsaw used to travel by public transport.
 In the 1990s, when the car became easily accessible and very popular, this number fell to 60%.
 To counteract this trend, the city’s authority purchased new vehicles, replacing the high-floor ones, many of which are over 30 years old.

 There are three tourist routes: "T", a vintage tram running in July and August; bus "100" which runs on weekends and which operates the only double-decker bus owned by the city; and the "180" bus, a regular scheduled service that follows the "Royal Route" from the War Cemetery in the North, near the Old Town and down city's most prestigious thoroughfares – Krakowskie Przedmieście, Nowy Świat and Aleje Ujazdowskie – and terminating at Wilanów Palace.